Right-to-Repair Laws Now Active in More States; Federal Bill Introduced

 The Federal Bill

-The Fair Repair Act would create a national baseline, preempting the patchwork of state laws for manufacturers who operate nationwide.
+The Fair Repair Act (HR 7404 in the House, S 3821 in the Senate) would create a national baseline for the patchwork of state laws facing manufacturers who operate nationwide.
 Key provisions:

 The bill has bipartisan co-sponsors but faces opposition from manufacturer trade groups.
 Odds of passage in this Congress are uncertain, but the state-level momentum is making a federal framework increasingly attractive to manufacturers who'd prefer one set of rules over fifty.